 - Funding Results 2016–17

-The OCDE will provide subgrants to LEAs to engage them in a process to assess their strengths, coordinate supports to their Local Control and Accountability Plans (LCAP) and align their MTSS efforts with the eight state priorities.
-The OCDE is distributing the grant funding into three separate cohorts with up to $6,000,000 being awarded in each round of applications.
-For more information on applying for these funding opportunities, visit the OCDE’s RFA Web page .
+During the first two funding phases, the OCDE provided subgrants to LEAs to engage them in a process to assess their strengths, coordinate supports to their Local Control and Accountability Plans (LCAP) and align their MTSS efforts with the eight state priorities.
+The OCDE distributed the grant funding into three separate cohorts with up to $6,000,000 awarded in each round of applications.

 ISABS/SUMS Legislative Reports

 ISABS Grant Annual Reports are required pursuant to AB 104 (Chapter 13, Statutes of 2015) and amended by SB 828 (Chapter 29, Statutes of 2016), beginning in the 2015–16 fiscal year and continuing until all grants funds are expended.
 Included in these reports are: an overview of the ISABS grant reporting requirements; a summary of the ISABS annual reports; and a copy of the annual reports, in their original form as submitted to the State Superintendent of Public Instruction by the OCDE.
 The ISABS Grant Annual Reports provide details regarding how the OCDE used the grant funds.
 The OCDE’s fiscal reporting for each year includes an expenditure narrative, a budget narrative, and a budget detail report.
 The ISABS Annual Reports also include a description of how OCDE met the legislative requirements of the grant.
-These reports are available on the CDE’s Multi-Tiered System of Supports Web page under the Statewide Initiative tab or directly through the following links:
+These reports are available through the following links: